specify/specify7/README.md

    `local_specify_settings.py`, if you are updating the Specify 6 version.

+4. Update the system level dependencies by executing the *apt-get* command in the [Installing system dependencies](#installing-system-dependencies) section.

-4. Create a new virtualenv for the new installation by following the [Python Virtual Environment](#python-virtual-environment) section for the new directory.
+5. Create a new virtualenv for the new installation by following the [Python Virtual Environment](#python-virtual-environment) section for the new directory.